TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 Let's go over the differences here compared to inline CSS.

-First, this is where we have to declare a selector.
-Then we have opening and closing curly braces, which create a "declaration block".
-Finally, we place the declarations inside of the declaration block.
+First, this is where we have to declare a selector (the `div` and `p` bits).
+Then we have opening and closing curly braces after the selector, which create a "declaration block".
+Finally, we place any declarations inside of the declaration block.
 If we wanted to add other rules, we would just continue adding them inside of the opening and closing `<style>` tags.

 This method can be useful for adding unique styles to a *single page* of a website, but it still isn't what many consider to be the preferred method.